abrinlee/Kicad-Library/README.md

 # Kicad-Library
 Python code to generate libraries for Kicad
-Resistor Libraries for 0201
+Resistor Libraries for 0201,0402, 0603, 0805, 1206

-Each symbol contains 3 manufacturers and part numbers
+Each symbol contains 3 manufacturers and part numbers and all 1%